itsAR-VR/pricebot/docs/ingestion_playbook.md

 ## 4. Handling Failures
 1. Check the `/documents` detail view for parse errors stored in `extra.errors`.
 2. Fix the underlying source (or adjust processor options) and rerun the CLI.
 Re-ingesting will create a new document snapshot.
-3. If a vendor consistently uses a noisy format, consider adding a custom processor or augmenting `text_utils` heuristics.
+3. If a vendor consistently uses a noisy format, enable the LLM normalization pipeline (`ENABLE_OPENAI=true`) or add processor-specific overrides via the `prefer_llm` ingestion context flag.

 ## 5. Automation Tips
 - Combine the CLI with cron/CI jobs (`railway run ...`) to schedule recurring imports.
 - Store vendor-specific files in predictable locations (e.g. `/data/storage/vendors/<name>/latest.xlsx`) so scheduled jobs can re-use the same command.
 - For WhatsApp, set up a nightly export via WhatsApp Business API or alternate automation and drop the file into the storage directory prior to the scheduled job.
+To force LLM extraction for especially messy chats, pass `--option prefer_llm=true` to the CLI or set `prefer_llm` in the ingestion context.

 ## 6. Post-Ingestion Steps
 - Verify new offers in `/offers` (filter by `vendor_id` or `product_id`).